 nordiSKulptur is an exhibition collaboration between Nordic Culture Point and the Association of Finnish Sculptors (SKL).
 Between 2019–2021, they will arrange three duo exhibitions with changing Nordic partners, starting with the Reykjavik Sculpture Association, Myndhöggvarafélagið í Reykjavík, in 2019.
 During the collaboration, SKL coordinates for its members exhibition possibilities in other Nordic countries.

 Friday, November 1, at 4–6 pm

 Artist talk with Páll Haukur and Pia Männikkö at Galleria Sculptor.
-The discussion is moderated by Annukka Vähäsöyrinki, who works as an executive director at the Artists’ Association of Finland.
+The discussion is in English and it is moderated by Annukka Vähäsöyrinki, who works as an executive director at the Artists’ Association of Finland.
 The talk lasts approximately one hour, and the exhibition is open until 6pm.

 November 6, 2019 – January 8, 2020

 In relation to the exhibition at Galleria Sculptor, Pia Männikkö’s sculptural piece called Hidastus (Slowdown) is on display at the Nordic Culture Point’s window gallery (Kaisaniemenkatu 9).

 Watch the video interview where Páll Haukur and Pia Männikkö tell more about the exhibition:

 Video interview is filmed and edited by Henric Öhman / Nordic Culture Point